 Common Locations Where Amputations Occur

-Point of operation- Is where a machine is performing work on a material.
-Some examples of points of operation include: a razor cutting fabric, a mechanical press bending metal, or a drill bit cutting holes in metal sheeting.
+Point of operation- This is where a machine is performing work on a material.
+Some examples of points of operation include a razor cutting fabric, a mechanical press bending metal, or a drill bit cutting holes in metal sheeting.

 Other machinery parts- Any machinery part that moves with enough force to cut flesh and bone is a hazard that can result in an amputation.
 This would include any parts that reciprocate, rotate, or traverse moving parts.